Baton Rouge custodian among 10 finalists for national custodian of the year contest

 She was first nominated for this award by one of her co-workers, Rebecca Hollingshaus, who does the enrollment and operations at the school.

 "I just remember my first day here.
 Ms. Brenda was cleaning my door.
 Like the window panes even, and I was like 'Ms. Brenda what are you doing?'
-She just had the best attitude about it," Hollinshaus said.
+She just had the best attitude about it," Hollingshaus said.

-Hollinshaus occasionally receives emails from Cintas.
+Hollingshaus occasionally receives emails from Cintas.
 One of those emails was about their national custodian of the year contest.
 She knew exactly who she would nominate.

 "A night crew doesn't come in here.
-There's no one behind her like she takes care of this whole building," Hollinshaud said.
+There's no one behind her like she takes care of this whole building," Hollingshaus said.

 Not just for Finkelstein's work ethic, but for her kindness as well.

 "She says hello to every parent.
 All the parents know her.
 She'll go in and refill paper towels and the kids are like 'Ms. Brenda!
 Ms. Brenda!'"
-Hollinshaus said.
+Hollingshaus said.

-Finkelstein says she is honored to be nominated, but more so that knowing what she does, puts a smile on all the kids faces.
+Finkelstein says she is honored to be nominated, but more so that knowing what she does, puts a smile on all the kids' faces.

 "When I overhear them interacting with, not just their peers, but with their parents and with the teachers, that puts a smile on my face," Finkelstein said.

 If she wins, she'll get $10,000, training valued up to $20,000 from the worldwide cleaning industry association, a pizza party for the school, and more.
-The top three finalists also received an all-expense paid trip to Las Vegas.
+The top three finalists will also receive an all-expense paid trip to Las Vegas.

 People can vote from now until April 11 here.